-To give us a few tips on how to make Thanksgiving even better this year, we got in touch with our friends at the newly opened Lewis Barbecue in Charleston, South Carolina.
+To give us a few tips on how to make the top eating holiday even better this year, we got in touch with our friends at the newly opened Lewis Barbecue in Charleston, South Carolina.
 Owner and pitmaster John Lewis knows his smoked meats and succulent southern sides.
-He grew up in El Paso, Texas and moved to Austin at 18 to embark on his culinary career.
+He grew up in El Paso, Texas, and moved to Austin at 18 to embark on his culinary career.
 There, he helped his friend Aaron Franklin open the famous Franklin Barbecue.
 He partnered with LeAnn Mueller to open La Barbecue in 2012.
-Then in March 2015, he moved to Charleston and opened Lewis Barbecue in June of this year.
+Then, in 2015, he moved to Charleston and opened Lewis Barbecue.

 Lewis’ dedication to barbecue is unmistakable.
-He welds his own smokers and rises at 4:00 am to tend the fire.
+He welds his own smokers and rises at 4 am to tend the fire.
 From prime beef brisket to Texas hot guts sausage, he knows his meats from nose to tail.
-So we asked him to give us a few turkey tips along with a recipe for Hatch Green Chile Corn Pudding that’ll have your Thanksgiving guests asking for seconds and thirds.
+So we asked him to give us a few barbecue turkey tips along with a recipe for hatch green chile corn pudding that’ll have your Thanksgiving guests asking for seconds and thirds.

 With so many people complaining that turkey tastes dry and bland, why don’t more people want to experiment with other meats on Thanksgiving?

 I think it’s more about tradition than anything else.
 Plus, it’s always a little scary trying a new recipe or technique when you’re having a big dinner party.

 Do you have any tips for keeping the turkey juicy and flavorful?